 For information about virtual events and activities see Vision's Do More at home page.

-People can spend time in the park while maintaining social distancing.
+People can spend time in the park while maintaining social distancing and in a group of no more than 6.
 Our tennis courts, games areas and skate parks are now open.

 Children’s play areas, outdoor gyms and the bouldering facility at Fairlop Waters are now open.